Derek Grant (ice hockey, born 1990): Return to Anaheim and Philadelphia Flyers

 As a free agent, Grant opted to return for a third stint with the Anaheim Ducks, securing a three-year, $4.5 million contract on October 9, 2020.

 ZSC Lions

-Having concluded his three-year contract with the Ducks, Grant left the club as a free agent and opted to sign his first contract abroad by agreeing to a one-year deal with Swiss based, ZSC Lions of the NL, on July 20, 2023.
+Having concluded his three-year contract with the Ducks, Grant left the club as a free agent and opted to sign his first contract abroad by agreeing to a one-year deal with Swiss based ZSC Lions of the National League, on July 20, 2023.

+He played 50 games for ZSC Lions in the National League in 2023–24, scoring 18 goals and 39 points.
+In the playoffs, Grant scored 13 points in 15 games helping ZSC to their 10th Swiss Championship.

+In 2024–25, ZSC Lions played in both the National League and the Champions Hockey League.
+Grant scored 21 goals and 40 points in 47 games for ZSC in the NL, and 4 goals and 7 points in 10 games in the Champions Hockey League.
+Heading into the National League playoffs, ZSC had the second best record in the league.
+Grant scored four goals and 13 points in the playoffs, helping ZCS win their second consecutive Swiss Championship.
+ZSC also won the Champions Hockey League, beating Swedish representative Farjestad BK 2–1 in the final.

 International play

 As a native of Canada, Grant was chosen to represent Team Canada West at the 2008 World Junior A Challenge where he helped them win a silver medal.

+He represented Canada at the 2023 Spengler Cup, where he was named an alternate captain.
+Grant scored three points in three games in the tournament, including two goals in the semifinal, where Canada lost to HC Dynamo Pardubice.

+Grant once again represented Canada as an alternate captain at the 2025 Spengler Cup, notching two assists in two games in the group stage.
+He missed the quarterfinal game against HC Sparta Praha, where Canada was eliminated from the tournament in a 5–1 loss to the Czech side.